Isvisoft/flutter_screen_recording/README.md

 # flutter_screen_recording

 A new Flutter plugin for record the screen.
+This plug-in requires Android SDK 21+ and iOS 10+

 ## Getting Started